gdscwm/real-time-chat-app/README.md

 ## 1. Project Setup

+First, install Go by going to this link [here](https://go.dev/doc/install).

+Make sure you select the tab for your computer's operating system below, then follow its specific installation instructions.

-Create a new folder named `go-chat` and initialize your Go module:
+After you have verified Go is installed, create a new folder named `go-chat` and initialize your Go module:

 ```bash
 mkdir go-chat